SimoneOdegard/reading-notes/class01.md

 ### On github, you can use Markdown in most places
 Note: I got this from [link](https://guides.github.com/features/mastering-markdown/)
 - Gists
-- Comments and pull requests
+- Comments of issues and pull requests
 - Files with the .md or .markdown extension
 - You can also reference people.
 Just use the @ symbol and you can tag them.